Would you like to become a HAM?

 Cherryville Repeater Association II (CRA) – Hunterdon County’s amateur radio club – is a part of emergency management.
 It trains and draws upon licensed amateur radio operators to assist in times of emergencies and to help with community events.
 But mostly, it is a group of folks with a common interest helping one another to learn and enjoy two-way radio technology.

-There are three levels of licensing classification: Technician (entry level, plus two advanced levels) General and Amateur Extra, each requiring greater technical mastery and conferring greater operating privileges.
+Periodically, several times per year, CRA offers amateur radio licensing examinations (commonly referred to as VE sessions.
+VE = volunteer examiner).
+There are three levels (entry level, plus two advanced levels) of licensing classification: Technician, General and Amateur Extra, each requiring greater technical mastery, but conferring greater operating privileges.
 We offer all three.

 The full question pools with answers are also available from the ARRL website as free downloads.
 Here is the link: https://www.arrl.org/question-pools The examinations for each licensing class typically draw a sample of 35 to 50 questions from each of these question pools.